miekg/dns/README.markdown

 > Less is more.

 Complete and usable DNS library.
-Most widely used Resource Records are supported, including the DNSSEC types.
+All widely used Resource Records are supported, including the DNSSEC types.
 It follows a lean and mean philosophy.
 If there is stuff you should know as a DNS programmer there isn't a convenience function for it.
+Server side and client side programming is supported, i.e. you can build servers and resolvers with it.

 ## Goals: